Pinkeltje/plg_user_usernamecheck/README.md

 ###Instructions:
 * Click the "download zip" button and save it in your computer.
 * Install the plugin in your joomla!
-(3.x version) and enable it.
+(3.x version and above) and enable it.
 * Configure settings and done !

 ###Why this plugin?